Colourful Buildings and Street Art in Reykjavik, Iceland

 Hallgrímskirkja Church: Reykjavik from above

 Head to the top of Hallgrímskirkja Church for gorgeous panoramic views of city.
-From this bird’s-eye perspective the city looks playfully like a monopoly board because.
+From this bird’s-eye perspective the city looks playfully like a monopoly board.
 Rows upon rows of cube houses painted brightly in red, blue, yellow and green.

 The city’s monopoly-like appearance isn’t so apparent when strolling around by foot, so I definitely recommend heading up to the church tower for approx. £6.